ralna/GALAHAD/doc/Python/nls_storage.rst

 If $H$ is the identity matrix, no values need be stored.

 The *zero matrix* format:
-The same is true if $H$7 is the zero matrix.
+The same is true if $H$ is the zero matrix.